MadaneA/MTS-CGAN/README.md

 # MTS-CGAN
 Transformer-based Conditional Generative Adversarial Network for Multivariate Time Series Generation

-This repository contains the code for the MTSCGAN model, developed for an article presented at the International Workshop on Temporal Analytics @PAKDD 2023.
+This repository contains the code for the MTS-CGAN model, developed for an article presented at the International Workshop on Temporal Analytics @PAKDD 2023.
 The model is designed for the conditional generation of realistic multivariate time series data.
 ## Table of Contents

 - [Quick Start](#quick-start)